 Security team: Shmuel Guy, Yafit Hamawi, Shlomo Cohen

-The National Library thanks the Jerusalem Foundation for its support of the festival
+The National Library thanks the Jerusalem Foundation of Canada and the Samis Foundation – Seattle, Washington for their support of the festival.